 As many of the best dishes in the world, Tacos Árabes are the offspring of a delicious fusion of cultures.
-We learned in Rick Martinez book, Mi Cocina, that the Tabe and Galeana familes are credited with creating this dish.
-In the 1920s they emigrated to Puebla, Mexico and with them came their expertise for making shawarma.
+In his book, Mi Cocina, Rick Martinez explains that in the 1920s the Tabe and Galeana families emigrated to Puebla, Mexico from Iraq, and with them came their expertise for making shawarma.

 The technique of roasting layers of meat and spices on a spinning vertical spit is what makes shawarma, well, shawarma.
 In Iraq they often used Lamb, but in Mexico they found pork to be much more readily available.
 In addition to changing the protein they cooked with, they also had to change the herbs and spices used.